rob-blackbourn/jetblack-messagebus-python3/README.md

 The data packets have two fields: `entitlements` and `data`.

-The `entitlements` is a set of ints which express the entitlements that were required for the data to have been received.
+The `entitlements` is a optional set of ints which express the entitlements that were required for the data to have been received.

 The `data` is an optional `bytes` holding the encoded data.
 What this represents